 Monica and a Million Carpets

 I wanted an oriental carpet for my new office.
 Easy enough, right?
-I headed to the little town of Farmville, happily delighting as I drove through the greens and golds of the rolling Virginia hills.
-When I arrived, though, my ease collapsed and I was quickly overcome.
+I headed to the little town of Farmville, happy as I drove through the greens and golds of the rolling Virginia hills.
+When I arrived, though, my ease collapsed, and I was quickly overcome.
 The Farmville “store” was actually several huge warehouses spread over many rambling acres; their signs proudly announced that they carried “over a million carpets.”
 I wandered aimlessly among Persian carpets, Pakistani carpets, Indian carpets, Afghan carpets, transitional carpets, hand-tufted, machine loomed, wool, cotton.
 There were mountains of carpets heaped on floors, on tables, on ledges, on couches.
 There were carpets hanging on walls; others dangled mysteriously from ceilings.
 Many were beautiful and interesting.
 I touched them and admired them; I wandered some more.
 Gobs of carpet-data quickly filled my mind with an overwhelm of waaaaay too much carpet information.
+I fled.
+Confused and carpet-less I made my way back home with my mind and entire nervous system newly agitated, discordant and defeated.
+That was dukkha, stress, unsatisfactoriness.

-She then drove me herself back to Farmville.
-As we entered the old brick warehouse, she guided me – and my attention – through the twists and turns of those cavernous rooms.
-“Don’t look at this;” “Don’t look at that;” “Don’t look at those,” she kindly instructed over and over as we made our way deep into the bowels of the Farmville carpet universe.
+She invited me into skillful attention: “Don’t look at this;” “Don’t look at that;” “Don’t look at those.”
+Together, we made our way deep into the bowels of the Farmville carpet universe.
 Finally, she stopped me at a rack of twenty carpets.
 Twenty.
-She asked me to choose three favorites We laid them on the floor, then took the finalists outside to see them in natural light.
+She asked me to choose three favorites.
+We laid them on the floor, then we took the finalists outside to see them in natural light.
 In just a few minutes, I had a winner.
-Together, we brought it back to my office and it has delighted me and tickled my toes ever since.
+Together, we brought it back to my office and it has tickled my toes ever since.

 “Today, like every other day, we wake up empty